 Vivienne Harr: Make a Stand

 When Vivienne Harr was 8 years old, she set up a lemonade stand and kept it open every day for a year to raise funds to free children from modern-day slavery.
-Through her stand and crowdfunding, Harr — who is now 14 — was able to raise over $100,000 for the charity Not for Sale.
+Through her stand and crowdfunding, Harr was able to raise over $100,000 for the charity Not for Sale.
 At 9, she decided to bottle her lemonade, and her company Make a Stand Lemon-Aid was born.
+Although Harr no longer squeezes lemons to make a change in the world, her philanthropic ventures continue.

 Craig Kielburger: WE Charity